MetaNetX/MNXtools/doc/convert_manual.md

 **CHEM_XREF_CONFLICT**

 * This code is only produced when cross-refs are exploited
-* There are multiple cross-refs that correspont to different unrelated MNXref identifiers
+* There are multiple cross-refs that correspond to different unrelated MNXref identifiers
-* _Suggested model improvement_: select which cross ref is the best one, keep it and move the others elswhere (in comments, for example) to avoid recreating this conflict latter.
+* _Suggested model improvement_: select which cross ref is the best one, keep it and move the others elsewhere (in comments, for example) to avoid recreating this conflict latter.

 **CHEM_XREF_AMBIGUOUS**

-* This code is only produced when cross-refs are exploitied
+* This code is only produced when cross-refs are exploited
-* There are multiple cross-refs that correspont to different MNXref identifiers, but these are related by stereochemical parent/child relationships.
+* There are multiple cross-refs that correspond to different MNXref identifiers, but these are related by stereochemical parent/child relationships.
 * The parent MNXref identifier is selected automatically to preserve chemistry, at the expense of precision.
 * _Suggested model improvement_: select which cross ref is the best one, possibly among those with the more detailed stereochemistry.
-It ihowever cannot be excluded that the parent cross ref correspond to a different metabolites, which precise stereochistry could be specified from a different xref.
+It however cannot be excluded that the parent cross ref corresponds to a different metabolite, which precise stereochemistry could be specified from a different xref.

 **CHEM_MAP_OK**

-* A unique mapping return a single MNXref identifier
+* A unique mapping returns a single MNXref identifier

 **CHEM_MAP_WARN**

-* The mapping return a single MNXref identifier, with a warning message.
+* The mapping returns a single MNXref identifier, with a warning message.
 *

 **CHEM_MAP_UNKNOWN**

 * The metabolite cannot be mapped to an MNXref identifier.
-* The prefix `UNK:` was added to the orignal metabolite identifer in the ad hoc MNX format.
-It should be converterd into `UNK_` in SBML.
+* The prefix `UNK:` was added to the original metabolite identifier in the ad hoc MNX format.
+It should be converted into `UNK_` in SBML.

 **CHEM_MERGE**